Vendée-Arctique – Jeremy Beyou takes the lead after Fastnet

 Thomas Ruyant on LinkedOut led after rounding Fastnet and beginning the climb up to the Arctic Circle, but Beyou claimed the lead at the 09:00 (FRA time) checkpoint.

-Beyou was 2.3nm ahead of Ruyant, with Charlie Dalin FRA (‘APIVIA’) 3.4nm back in third place.
+Beyou is now 13nm ahead of Ruyant, with Charlie Dalin FRA (‘APIVIA’) 38nm back in third place.

-In fourth place is now Boris Herrmann GER (‘SeaExplorer’) 34nm off the leader.
+In fourth place is now Boris Herrmann GER (‘SeaExplorer’) 55nm off the leader.

-Isabelle Joschke (‘MACSF’) is on 5th place and Britain’s Samantha Davies (‘Initiatives Coeur’) 7th.
+Britain’s Samantha Davies (‘Initiatives Coeur’) is 5th and 6th is Isabelle Joschke (‘MACSF’).

 While Kevin Escoffier (PRB) had to put two reefs in the mainsail following a tear in his mainsail.
 The repair dropping him nearly 41 nm astern of the race leader and into 6th place.